Rilmxp/Library/ReadMe.txt

-evaluate descripotion text-align: left or center. check clicking on the spinner before loading books goes blank. how to deal with time out errors
+evaluate descripotion text-align: left or center. check clicking on the spinner before loading books goes blank. how to deal with time out errors is _empty for arrays and objects va messo per forza.

 DISCONNECT THE MUTATION OBSERVER.